idiazroncero/huesos/src/docs/bloat.md

 `$max-grid-cols` will generate lots of extra classes for handling every possible number of columns on every defined breakpoint.

 Check how many columns will you need and update this variable accordingly.

+# Check Huesitos

+You might not need the utility classes at all.
+Set `$huesitos` to false to avoid it.

+You can set `$generate-color-classes`to false to avoid generating all the palette's background-color classes.